smashub/choco/README.md

 We are more than happy to extend ChoCo with your annotations/datasets.
 To contribute, make sure that your workflow is consistent with ChoCo's transformation pipeline and submit a pull request when you are ready.
 Please send us an email for questions if you have questions on our code of conduct, of if the process for submitting pull requests is unclear.

+Our versioning strategy follows a `X.Y.Z` convention where: `Z` is used for minor revisions and improvements; `Y` increments whenever major changes are made (e.g. annotation formats and conventions); `X` is used when new data/collections are made available in ChoCo.

 ## Authors and attribution
 [![DOI](https://zenodo.org/badge/462698362.svg)](https://zenodo.org/badge/latestdoi/462698362)